-Still there are a lot of employees that consider quitting, so where do they go or what do they do?
+Still, there are a lot of employees that consider quitting, so where do they go or what do they do?

 Well, one very good option that has been taken more often lately is to become your own boss and start your own internet business from home.
-You want to be one of those millions that work and earn on the internet?
+Do you want to be one of those millions that work and earn on the internet?
 Read my personal experience and number one recommendation to just do so by clicking here.